Dead Highlanders, Family Traditions, and the Perfect Playlist

 ~A Scottish Prayer

 One of the reasons why fall is my favorite season is because of the family traditions associated with Halloween.
-I look forward to harvesting pumpkins from the garden, the pleasant feeling of purchasing a plant that will die from cold weather and not from my lack of gardening skills (hardy mums), the creative costumes, and my two personal favorites, the unique music and decorating.
+I look forward to harvesting pumpkins from the garden, the creative costumes, and my two personal favorites, the unique music and decorating.

-The decoration that holds the most significance for me is my grim reaper decanter and skull shot glasses, which belonged to Grandad (George Roche Jr.).
-Learning the history of the piece gave it even more significance, upon discovery that the set originated from pre-militarized Japan.
-While I don’t particularly enjoy drinking shots, many friends and family love to stop by on Halloween and drink a toast from the set.
+The decoration that holds much significance for me is this pre-militarized Japan grim reaper decanter and skull shot glasses, which belonged to my grandfather.
+Friends and family often stop by on Halloween and drink a toast from the set.

-Another fond memory occurred ten years ago at our family Halloween with my sister and her husband, Muriel and Jeromey.
-Jer built a pirate ship in the yard for people to sit on while handing out candy.
+Another fond memory occurred ten years ago at our family Halloween with my sister and her husband.
+Jeromey built a pirate ship in the yard for people to sit on while handing out candy.
 The entire family dressed up with a nautical theme.
-Muriel pulled off the perfect mermaid and sat patiently on the homemade ship for the entire evening handing out candy (since she was unable to walk in her costume).
+Muriel pulled off the perfect mermaid costume and sat patiently on the homemade ship for the entire evening handing out candy (since she was unable to walk in her costume).
 My frugal hubby packed up all his fly-fishing equipment and painted his face white with blood red streaks, going as a dead fisherman.

 Danse Macabre